adolby/articles/_posts/2016-11-16-continuous-deployment-for-qt-applications.markdown

 # macOS

-This macOS build script builds and run tests for CI, then packages the application as a dmg file archive for deployment.
-Make sure to replace YourApp with your app's name. $TAG_NAME is a Travis CI specific environment variable containing the tag name of the current build.
+This macOS script builds and run tests for CI, then packages the application as a dmg file archive for deployment. $TAG_NAME is a Travis CI-specific environment variable containing the tag name of the current build.

 **build_macOS.sh**